Analyzing the Price-to-Earnings Ratio of New Gold Inc. (NGD)

 NGD) stock’s latest price update

-New Gold Inc. (AMEX: NGD)’s stock price has increased by 4.11 compared to its previous closing price of 0.88.
-Despite this, the company has seen a loss of -0.17% in its stock price over the last five trading days.
+New Gold Inc. (AMEX: NGD)’s stock price has decreased by -2.49 compared to its previous closing price of 0.96.
+Despite this, the company has seen a gain of 5.38% in its stock price over the last five trading days.

 NGD’s Market Performance

-New Gold Inc. (NGD) has experienced a -0.17% fall in stock performance for the past week, with a -22.48% drop in the past month, and a -18.33% drop in the past quarter.
-The volatility ratio for the week is 4.64%, and the volatility levels for the past 30 days are at 5.30% for NGD.
-The simple moving average for the last 20 days is -10.24% for NGD stock, with a simple moving average of -8.11% for the last 200 days.
+NGD’s stock has risen by 5.38% in the past week, with a monthly drop of -23.61% and a quarterly drop of -16.05%.
+The volatility ratio for the week is 4.60% while the volatility levels for the last 30 days are 5.19% for New Gold Inc. The simple moving average for the last 20 days is -5.17% for NGD stock, with a simple moving average of -5.98% for the last 200 days.

 Analysts’ Opinion of NGD

-During the last 5 trading sessions, NGD fell by -0.17%, which changed the moving average for the period of 200-days by -26.23% in comparison to the 20-day moving average, which settled at $1.0073.
-In addition, New Gold Inc. saw -6.66% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NGD rose by +5.38%, which changed the moving average for the period of 200-days by -27.76% in comparison to the 20-day moving average, which settled at $0.9713.
+In addition, New Gold Inc. saw -4.91% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for NGD